That'll Teach 'Em: Series 1 (2003)

 The first series of the show was filmed over 4 weeks in July and August 2003, at the Royal Grammar School, High Wycombe.
 It featured 15 boys and 15 girls who had just sat their GCSEs and mostly did well, though some failed.
-The school was branded as 'King's School'.
+The school was branded as "King's School".

-Joe McCready was expelled during the series for persistent bad behaviour and disrespect.
-In episode 3, Nadia Freeman chose to leave the school voluntarily due to the food.
-In the fourth episode, Mr. Perry served as acting headmaster due to Mr. MacTavish being unwell at the time.
+Joe McCready was expelled during the series for persistent bad behaviour and disrespect towards several staff members.
+In episode 3, Nadia Freeman chose to leave the school voluntarily owing to the food.
+In the fourth episode, Mr Perry served as acting headmaster owing to Mr MacTavish being unwell at the time.